 While doing austerities he slowly resumed his practice of medicine, visiting sick Sadhus and pilgrims.
 In 1927 he started a charitable dispensary.
 After some years he reached his goal of self-realization or Nirvikalpa Samadhi-the thoughtless super-conscious state.

 Due to him, many people came to Swarga ashram for spiritual counsel.
 He became welknown writer of Brahm-vidya – knowledge of God.
 In 1932 he returned to Rishikesh and founded Sivanand Ashram.
 In 1937 he founded Divine Life Society which has over 300 branches around the world.

 The society did the work of preaching, publishing and medical programme.

 The first thing striking Sivananda’s readers is his pessimistic view of life.
-According to him, life is ‘ignorance, pain and misery’.
-It is not worth to have a positive attitude towards life because; ‘mustard of pleasure mixed with a mountain of pain’.
+According to him, life is ‘ignorance, pain, and misery.
+It is not worth having a positive attitude towards life.
+Because ‘mustard of pleasure mixed with a mountain of pain’.

 His religion is to transcend the very consciousness of the world and self (ego).
 He has escapist attitude and told his followers that they should never join those offices which are amendable to corruption.
 Sivananda longs for escape and looks for a utopia.

 This expectation of utopia is the third impulse behind his religious search whereas pessimistic view of life; and escape are the first and second impulses behind his religious search.
 Sivananda seeks perfection, infinite bliss, immortality which cannot be attained in this world.

 Chinmaya Mission was founded by Swami Chinmayananda (a disciple of Sivananda).
 Its teachings have some similarities with that of Divine Life Society.
 Chinmayananda was born in Kerala in May 1916.